chasinglogic/Chattie/README.md

 ## How do I make my own bot using this?

-First install chattie using `pip3 install chattie` you then will have access to the chattie which generates and runs bots.
-Next you can create a new bot
+First install chattie using `pip3 install chattie` you then will have access to the chattie cli which generates and runs bots.
+Next you can create a new bot using `chattie new my_bot_name` this will create a new directory with the bot name and generate a few files to help you get started!

+From there you can start by adding [tricks](#tricks) and [handlers](#handlers) or just running the bot with the default connectors!

 ## How do I add new tricks?